Plastic-Free Face Moisturiser: 4 Best UK Brands To Know

 Silvan’s mission is to create effective, affordable and gentle skincare using the highest quality organic and sustainable plant-based ingredients.

-Using organically, ethically and fairtrade sourced ingredients, each product is blended by hand in small batches.
-Its award-winning products are blended to suit sensitive and reactive skins.
+Using organically, ethically and Fairtrade-sourced ingredients, each product is blended by hand in small batches.
+Its award-winning products are blended to suit sensitive and reactive skin types.

 Whilst Silvan offers a wide range of plastic-free beauty products, I opted to buy its Rejuvenate face cream.